 Umm…no relaxing this year.
 J I’m in several online chapters that all had get-togethers, I spent some time with my agent and Kensington had a terrific cocktail party.
 The Kensington group is wonderful – truly a nice mix of people who love books and are willing to help out a newbie in any way possible.
 I had six cocktail parties or get-togethers on Thursday night. (yes, my feet may never recover).
 I brainstormed with my truly excellent critique partner (yes, our blog host today) and sleep wasn’t necessary.
 I volunteered at the literacy signing and ended up winning an RWA free conference for next year.(OH YEAH!
 I TURNED THAT DAMN TICKET IN.
 NEXT YEAR I REFUSE TO!)
 And…I attended every workshop I could with schedule permitting.
 I love workshops—and I love learning.

 And now to my favorite part, the EXCERPT!!
-I just adore Rebecca’s stor
+I just adore Rebecca’s stories!

 Slowly, Talen pushed to his feet and strolled across the conference room.